10 Ways to Celebrate Healthy Aging Month

 Healthy aging is a balancing act: too much of anything isn’t good for you.
 If you have habits to change or complex emotions to regulate, your doctor’s office is the best place to start so you can find activities that will suit you best.

-2. Do Some Gardening:
+2. Do Some Gardening

 Whether you’re foraging the last of your summer veggies, pruning your shrubs, or planting a beautiful display of tulips, gardening can be done at whatever pace you find comfortable.
 It’s great exercise; it gives you a reason to be outside, and if you’re planting something for springtime, it can help you get excited about what will pop up.

-3. Play Pickleball:
+3. Play Pickleball

 This one is sweeping our nation by storm.
 Although it’s been around longer in some communities, many rural areas are improving their parks and recreation options by adding pickleball courts.
 When you partake in a game, you also open the door to social opportunities.

-4. Travel:
+4. Travel

 Seeing new places, faces, and nature scenes can help nourish the soul.
 Visit that friend from college you lost contact with or long-lost relatives in other cities and states.
 See as much as possible and take all the photos to remember your adventures.

-5. Be a Local Tourist:
+5. Be a Local Tourist

 List the nearby attractions you haven’t had a chance to enjoy and visit!
 Have you longed to visit the arboretum, museum, or community theater?
 Are you driving near beautiful waterfalls every day that you’ve only heard about, or perhaps there’s a famous landmark nearby that you’ve never seen?

-6. Check out Book Clubs:
+6. Check out Book Clubs

 It’s important to keep learning.
 If you can join an established book club, that’s great, or you can start your own based on topics and books that interest you the most.

-7. Do Some Organizing:
+7. Do Some Cleaning

 Whether your junk drawer needs a good once-over or you could really benefit from downsizing your closets, garage, or entire home, this project is a gift.
 You can see what you have and what you need, and it helps you think about eliminating what you don’t.
 Have a rummage or estate sale for a bonus activity that puts money in your pocket!

-8. Take a Class:
+8. Take a Class

 From dancing to knitting to social media and pottery, community education classes are typically low in cost and high in satisfaction.
 They’re also offered at varied times during the year so participants can attend in a season that works best.

-9. Spend Time Outside:
+9. Spend Time Outside

 Nature is great for the soul!
 Hiking, biking, or walking along public trails can help improve your mood and well-being.
 Even a picnic in the park with family helps you socialize, get fresh air, and, if you’re lucky, get a dose of vitamin D from the sun.